About Some Quadratic Scalar Curvatures and the $h_{4}$ Yamabe Equation: Abstract

 \section{Abstract}

-We study some aspects of the problem of finding on a given compact Riemannian manifold of dimension $n\geq 2k$ a conformal metric with constant $2k$-th Gauss-Bonnet curvature.
-We show in particular that it is always variational for $n>2k$.\\ We introduce natural generalizations of Newton transformations, the corresponding Newton formulas are used to obtain new Avez-type formulas for all the Gauss-Bonnet integrands.
-Finally, we discuss some positivity properties of the $\sigma_2$ and $h_4$ curvatures.
+This is a paper based on a talk given at the conference on Conformal Geometry which held at Roscoff in France in the 2008 summer.
+We study some aspects of the equation arising from the problem of the existence on a given closed Riemannian manifold of dimension $n\geq 4$, of a conformal metric with constant $h_4$ curvature.
+We establish a simple formula relating the second Gauss-Bonnet curvature $h_4$ to the $\sigma_2$ curvature and we study some positivity properties of these two quadratic curvatures.
+We use different quadratic curvatures to characterize space forms, Einstein metrics and conformally flat metrics.
+In the appendix we introduce natural generalizations of Newton transformations, the corresponding Newton identities are used to obtain Avez type formulas for all the Gauss-Bonnet curvatures.